Monterey Institute of International Studies at Soka University of America: Period of expansion (1961-1979)

 In 1968, the department of Translation and Interpretation (T&I) was initiated in order to provide training in written and oral interpretation, both in simultaneous and consecutive.
 Prior to 1968, all UN translators and those of other related international organizations were trained elsewhere, primarily in Europe.
 The 200 seat Irvine Auditorium was designed specifically to be modeled after the UN's General Assembly, complete with several booths in the back of the room slotted for translators and interpreters.

 In 1968, when Samuel Finley Brown Morse was on his deathbed, he arranged in his will that MIFS would receive a third of his vast fortunes.
 However, he stipulated that this money would not be distributed until all of his children had died.
-Most of his children remained involved with the school through the 70's and 80's.
+Most of his children remained involved with the school through the 1970s and '80s.
 The disbursement did not occur until 2018, when the $4.5 million loan was accepted by MIIS Vice President Jeff Dayton-Johnson.

 By 1969, MIFS was teaching language and area courses in Arabic, Chinese, French, German, Italian, Japanese, Portuguese, Russian, and Spanish.
 MIFS was also teaching courses in history, international economics, political science, language education, translation and interpretation.

 In 1969, Fulton H. Freeman left his post as the US Ambassador to Mexico to become the President of MIFS.
 He was described by the Associated Press at the time as a "jazz-playing, cigar-smoking extrovert."
 In his going-away ceremony, he was awarded the Order of the Aztec Eagle by the Mexican government.
 Several years before taking his post, Freeman suggested a program called Training for Service Abroad (TSA) designed to simulate for business and other professionals the same kinds of courses that were taught to members of the US Foreign Service.
 After becoming President of the institute, he lobbied heavily and created the program.
 Freeman held his position until 1974, when he died suddenly at the age of 59.